Celia Adler: Early life

-She was born in New York City, as Tzirele Adler (soon after known as Celia), the daughter of Jacob Adler and Dinah Shtettin, who were both actors in the Yiddish theater.
+Tzirele Adler was born in New York City on December 6, 1889, to daughter of Jacob Adler and Dinah Shtettin, who were both actors in the Yiddish theater.
+From a young age, she was referred to as Celia.
 She was the half-sister of Stella Adler, Luther Adler, and Jacob Adler's five other children.
-Unlike Stella and Luther, who became well known for their work with the Group Theater, their film work and as theorists of the craft of acting, she was almost exclusively a stage actress.
+Unlike Stella and Luther, who became well known for their work with the Group Theater and their film work and as theorists of the craft of acting, she was almost exclusively a stage actress.

-Celia's mother, Dinah Shtettin, was the second wife of Jacob Adler.
+Celia's mother, Dinah Shtettin, was the second wife of Jacob Adler, whose first wife had died.
 The couple had met and married in London, and they arrived in the United States from there shortly before Celia's birth.
-They divorced when Celia was a young child, although they continued to work together in the theater.
-Stettin subsequently married the actor and playwright Sigmund Feinmann.
+They divorced when Celia was a young child when Adler eloped with Sara Heine, although they continued to work together in the theater.

+Shtettin subsequently married the actor and playwright Sigmund Feinman, and Celia was raised by her mother and stepfather.
+Needing work, Shtettin continued to work with Adler's troupe and brought Celia onstage as a prop at as young as six months old.
+When Celia was four, she acted in The Yiddish King Lear alongside her father and step-mother, in a role playwright Jacob Gordin had written specifically for her.

 Celia used her stepfather's last name when she was growing up but later changed her name to "Adler" for her stage career.

 Career

-After playing many child roles in the Yiddish theater, Adler distanced herself from the theater for a time during her teenage years, but then resumed her acting career with the encouragement of the actress Bertha Kalisch, with whom she co-starred in a production of Hermann Sudermann's play Heimat.
+After playing many child roles in the Yiddish theater, Adler distanced herself from the theater for a time during her teenage years, but then resumed her acting career in 1909 as Celia Feinman with the encouragement of the actress Bertha Kalisch, with whom she co-starred in a production of Hermann Sudermann's play Heimat.
+Adler acted alongside her mother in the London Pavilion Theatre, and they toured together in 1910.
+When she was hired by Boris Thomashefsky as an understudy for the New York People’s Theater, and she signed on as Celia Adler.
+Her first several years of acting were difficult, as she moved between temporary contracts in the male-dominated field.